 I brought the car around, Lorrie got in the front seat with me and her brother hopped in the back.

 When we arrived at the dance, the disc jockey, Harry Grant from KAIR announced the celebrities present, we eventually had our dance together, and I had them back at their motel by 11pm.

 I don’t remember what we talked about, but I thought it was fun and I hope they thought so, too.
 Within a year she had broken up with Ricky Nelson, ran off with Johnny Cash’s manager to become a teenage bride, and her career was pretty much over.

->

-> Not long ago she was featured on a PBS special, “The Girls of Rockabilly.”
-She was in her 60’s.
+About 15 years ago she was featured on a PBS special, “The Girls of Rockabilly.”
+She was then in her 60’s.
 I wouldn’t have recognized her, but she still looked terrific.

->

-> Her brother had a successful career as a songwriter and won a Grammy Award for composing the song Delta Dawn.
+Her brother had a successful career as a songwriter and won a Grammy Award for composing the song Delta Dawn.

 The Monday morning after the dance I collected my welcomed accolades from Dorothy and 60 years later we still joke about the night I took Ricky Nelson’s girlfriend to the high school dance.

 A couple months after this, Dorothy and I spent some time with John Wayne while he was in Tucson filming Rio Bravo.
 But, that’s another story.